alexmiddeleer/agile-blog/README.md

 ## Running the tests

-1. `cd <projdir>/src && http-server ./ -p 3000`
-2. In a separate shell, run `run-e2e-tests.sh`.
+1. For end to end,`http-server ./ -p 3000`.
+In a separate shell, run `run-e2e-tests.sh`.
 Add argument `--live` to use TestCafe live mode
+3. Run `npm test` or `npm test -- --watch` to run unit tests

 ## Deploying

-Right now the site is deployed to github pages, so just merge code to master
+Right now the site is deployed to github pages, so just merge code to master and push

+To Convert articles to markdown, run `node publish-articles.js`.